PyRepair/maniple/training-data/summarize-experiment/matplotlib/17/angelic_info_response_1.md

-Based on the source code of the function and the expected return values in the tests, here is a comprehensive analysis of the function's logic:

-1. The function `nonsingular` takes five input parameters: `vmin`, `vmax`, `expander`, `tiny`, and `increasing`.
+The `nonsingular` function takes in parameters `vmin` and `vmax`, which are the initial endpoints of a range, and modifies them as needed to avoid singularities.
+The function also has optional parameters `expander` and `tiny`, both defaulting to specific values, and `increasing`, a boolean attribute that defaults to True.

-2. It first checks if either `vmin` or `vmax` is not finite.
-If this condition is met, the function returns `-expander` and `expander`.
+The function first checks if either `vmin` or `vmax` is infinite.
+If so, it returns `(-expander, expander)`.
+Then it checks if `vmax` is less than `vmin`.
+If it is, it swaps the two and sets a `swapped` flag to True.

-3. It then checks if `vmax` is less than `vmin` and swaps them if necessary, while setting a boolean variable `swapped` to `True` if this swap occurs.

-4. Next, it calculates the maximum absolute value of `vmin` and `vmax` and stores it in the variable `maxabsvalue`.
+Next, the function calculates the maximum absolute value of `vmin` and `vmax` and stores it in `maxabsvalue`.
+If this value is less than a threshold calculated based on `tiny`, it sets `vmin` to `-expander` and `vmax` to `expander`.

-5. It then evaluates two conditions:
-    a) If `maxabsvalue` is less than a specific threshold, the function sets `vmin` to `-expander` and `vmax` to `expander`.
-    b) If the difference between `vmax` and `vmin` is smaller than another threshold, the function expands the range based on the value of `expander`.
+If the difference between `vmax` and `vmin` is within a threshold based on `tiny`, it checks if both `vmax` and `vmin` are 0.
+If they are, it sets `vmin` to `-expander` and `vmax` to `expander`.
+Otherwise, it expands `vmin` and `vmax` based on their absolute values and `expander`.

-6. Finally, if `swapped` is `True` and `increasing` is `False`, it swaps `vmin` and `vmax`.
+Finally, if the `swapped` flag is True and `increasing` is False, it swaps `vmin` and `vmax` back.

-Based on the analyses of individual cases, it is evident that the function `nonsingular` modifies the input range to avoid singularities based on the defined conditions and constraints using the input parameters provided.
-The function performs checks and modifications to ensure that the endpoints are valid and fit the specified criteria.

-The function primarily manipulates the input endpoints, applies conditional modifications based on the provided thresholds, and selectively swaps the endpoints under certain conditions.
-The return values are determined based on the checks and modifications performed on the input parameters.
+The expected outputs for the test cases indicate that the function is correctly modifying the `vmin` and `vmax` according to the specified conditions.